🧠 How to Play Chess: The Ultimate Beginner’s Guide ♟️

 - Think before every move — always ask: “What’s my opponent planning?”

 🧠 Learning chess is like building a mental gym — each puzzle you solve flexes your brain.
+Even short practice sessions can make a difference!

 ✅ Interactive puzzles tailored to your level